Find synonyms Find exact match

 ●Older inert IUDs can be left in place indefinitely, but generally are removed and replaced with newer medicated IUDs due to the lower efficacy of the inert devices.

 In general, we would remove any IUD when the woman reaches menopause (ie, amenorrhea for one year).
 (See "Intrauterine contraception (IUD): Overview", section on 'Menopausal women'.)

 If a woman becomes pregnant with an IUD in place, we first determine whether the pregnancy is intrauterine or extrauterine.
 The diagnosis and management of ectopic pregnancy is reviewed separately.
-(See "Clinical manifestations, diagnosis, and management of ectopic pregnancy".)
+(See "Clinical manifestations and diagnosis of ectopic pregnancy".)

 Women who conceive an intrauterine pregnancy with an IUD in place have a greater risk of adverse pregnancy outcomes compared with the general obstetrical population.
 Risks include miscarriage, septic abortion, chorioamnionitis, and preterm delivery .
 Among women who conceive with an IUD in situ, the miscarriage rate is approximately 50 percent, a rate more than two-fold higher than that of women who have the IUD removed.